ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-ietf-dnsop-must-not-sha1.md

 Validating resolvers MUST continue to support validation using these algorithms as they are diminishing in use but still actively in use for some domains as of this publication.
+Because of RSASHA1 and RSASHA1-NSEC3-SHA1's non-zero use, deployed validating resolvers MAY continue to validate RRSIG records that use these algorithms.
-Thus, validating resolvers MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.
+Validating resolvers deployed in more security strict environments MAY wish to treat these RRSIG records as an unsupported algorithm.

 # Security Considerations